Click0910/level-task/README.md

 And also if we use microservice is easier to scale them.

 Again, this is a bit complex to implement, but in some cases could be worth.
+However, this needs to be discussed because make a migration abd refactored the code follow clean architectural principles or another patterns (like MVC) could be complex and take time.
+If the team is small and with limited time, probably is not the time for this.